 When the diode is reverse biased, a small amount of current called the reverse leakage current flows as the voltage from anode to cathode is increased, this simply indicates that a diode has a very high resistance in the reverse direction.
 This large resistance characteristic is maintained with increasing reverse voltage until the reverse breakdown voltage is reached.
 At breakdown, a diode allows a large current flow for a small increase in voltage.
-Again, a current limiting resistor must be used in series to prevent destruction of the diode.
+Again, a current-limiting resistor must be used in series to prevent the destruction of the diode.

-In power electronics we deal with high voltages and currents.
+In power electronics, we deal with high voltages and currents.
 Therefore, the detailed characteristic of a diode (for example, Figure 2) is not important; we can treat a diode as an ideal element (Figure shows the ideal characteristic of a diode) Note that when the diode is forward biased, it has no voltage across it.
 The current through the diode then depends on the source voltage and other circuit elements.
-When the diode is reverse biased, it has no current through it.
+When the diode is reverse-biased, it has no current through it.
 The voltage across the diode then depends upon the source voltage and other circuit elements.

 This characteristic of an ideal diode makes it like a switch that conducts current in only one direction.
 The switch can turn on and turn off by itself, depending on the polarity of the voltage.
-Figure 3(a) shows a forward biased diode, and Figure 3(b) shows its switch equivalent circuit.
+Figure 3(a) shows a forward-biased diode, and Figure 3(b) shows its switch equivalent circuit.
 When a diode’s anode is more positive than its cathode, it can be considered to act like a closed switch.
-Figure 3(c) shows a reverse biased diode, and Figure 3(d) shows its switch equivalent.
+Figure 3(c) shows a reverse-biased diode, and Figure 3(d) shows its switch equivalent.
 When the diode’s anode is more negative than its cathode, it can be considered to act like an open switch.